-- 1.1-Forward start.
-The forward start may be taken from the starting block, the pool deck or a push from the wall.
-The forward start or the backstroke start shall be used for freestyle events.
-[USA-S 102.14.4] - 1.2-Butterfly.
+MS1.2-Butterfly.
 The breaststroke or whip kick may be used exclusively or interchangeably with the dolphin kick at any time during the race.
 However, when the breaststroke or whip kick is used, the arms must be recovered over the top of the water with each breaststroke or whip kick, except after the last such kick before the turn or finish.
 After the start and after each turn, if the breaststroke or whip kick is used, only one kick is allowed prior to the arm pull that brings the swimmer to the surface.
-[USA-S 101.2.2 and 10.2.3] - 1.3-Relays.
+[USMS 101.3.2 and 101.3.3; USA-S 101.3.2 and 101.3.3]

+MS1.3-Relays.
 Relay swimmers who cannot exit the water quickly enough to prevent interference with automatic officiating equipment may hold on to the lane line until all relays have finished, allowing them to exit the pool more slowly or via the ladders at the conclusion of the race.
-[USA-S 101.6.3E]
+[USMS 101.7.3E; USA-S 101.7.3E]

-2. Swimming Competition
+MS2.
+Swimming Competition

-- 2.1-Personnel.
-The minimum personnel at USMS sanctioned or recognized Masters swimming meets shall include the following: one referee; one starter; two stroke and turn judges; two timers per lane (if automatic timing is not being used).
+MS2.1-Personnel.
+The minimum personnel at USMS sanctioned or recognized Masters swimming meets shall include the following: one referee, one starter, two stroke and turn judges, two timers per lane (if automatic timing is not being used).
 The referee and starter may double as stroke and turn judges, but the referee and starter may not be the same person.
-The referee shall be certified as a stroke and turn judge, starter, or referee by a USMS-approved certifying body.
+The referee shall be certified as a stroke and turn judge, starter or referee by a USMS-approved certifying body.
 Note: USMS does not use place judges.
-[USA-S 102.12.3] - 2.2-Warm-up.
+[USMS 103.1 and 103.2; USA-S 102.12.3]

+MS2.2-Warm-up.
 If there is no other warm-up/warm-down area available in pools of five lanes or more, one lane shall be set aside for warm-up/warm-down during the conduct of the meet.
-In pools of four or fewer lanes, swimmers shall be allowed to swim to the other end of the pool at the end of each heat and a warm-up/warm-down period must be offered at least once during each half-hour of competition. [none] - 2.3-Timed finals.
+In pools of four or fewer lanes, swimmers shall be allowed to swim to the other end of the pool at the end of each heat and a warm-up/warm-down period must be offered at least once during each half hour of competition.
+[USMS 102.4.1; USA-S none]

+MS2.3-Timed finals.
 All Masters events held in meters pools (short course or long course) are conducted on a timed-final basis.
 Short course yards meets, except for national championships, MAY be conducted on a basis other than timed finals (e.g., trials/finals basis).
 If trials/finals are offered, competitors are limited to three individual events per day.
-[USA-S 102.2]

-2.4-Seeding.
+[USMS 102.10.1 and 102.6; USA-S 102.2]

+MS2.4-Seeding.

-- 2.4.1-Age groups, genders and events of the same distance 200 yards or longer may be combined so that no swimmer has to swim alone and lanes may be filled.
-[USA-S 102.1.3 and 102.8.2] - 2.4.2-Seeding at meets other than national championship meets may be either fast-to-slow or slow-to-fast.
+MS2.4.1-Age groups, genders, and events of the same distance 200 yards or longer may be combined so that no swimmer has to swim alone and lanes may be filled.
+[USMS 102.10.1B; USA-S 102.1.4 and 102.8.2]

+MS2.4.2-Seeding at meets other than national championship meets may be either fast-to-slow or slow-to-fast.
 Seeding may differ for sprint and distance events.
-[USA-S 102.5.4A]
+[USMS 102.10.1D; USA-S 102.5.4A]

-2.5-Records.
+MS2.5-Records and Top Ten.